ombre5733/blender-2-cocos2dx/README.md

 # Updates

-The add-on can be updated in the ``Add-ons`` tab in the ``User Preferences`` dialog (``File > User Preferences...``).
+The add-on can be updated from the ``Add-ons`` tab in the ``User Preferences`` dialog (``File > User Preferences...``).
 Simply click on the small triangle to the left of the add-on to show the updater options.
-Here it is also possible to activate auto-updating and the frequency for checking for updater.
+Here it is also possible to activate auto-updating and the frequency for checking for updates.
 Note that auto-updates are disabled by default.

 # Usage